 - Sump Pump : A sump pump malfunction could cause levels to rise and get into your basement.

 - Drains : Basement drain clogs, left unaddressed, can cause water to get into your home.
 Check them annually.

-- Basement : One of the most common areas of water damage, you could experience basement flooding, water could get in through a crack in the foundation, and other sources.
+- Basement : You could experience basement flooding, it could get in through a crack in the foundation, and other sources.

-Even though water damage is a major threat, there is also a lot you can do to reduce the risk have having water damage issues.
-It starts with regular maintenance, and water damage prevention continues by being vigilant.
+Even though water damage is a major threat, there is also a lot you can do to reduce the risk of having severe issues.
+It starts with regular maintenance, and prevention continues by being vigilant.